 Average speed is especially useful because it takes into account the reality of an event, rather than assuming something or someone is moving at a constant speed.

-The porpoise could have started slowly, sped up, paused to play, and continued.
-That three-toed sloth may have stopped for a moment to catch its breath before hurrying onward.
 You might have to make numerous stops when walking a dog, but in all three cases, you can easily calculate average speed by dividing the total distance traveled by total elapsed time.

-Average speed is often derived from units of distance or time that must convert to other units for the final answer.
-Use care when doing this.
-Common conversions are to multiply units per second by or to get units per minute and units per hour.
+Common conversions are to multiply units per second by 60 or 3,600 to get units per minute and units per hour.
 Just make sure your answer is given in the correct unit of time.

 If only one unit is being changed, you will have only one mathematical operation to perform (multiply seconds to get minutes or hours, for example).
 If two units are changed (feet per second to miles per hour), you have to both multiply and divide (or multiply by a decimal value).